Are You Even Ready For Queer Eye: We're In Japan?

 Tokyo, anyone?
-The next instalment of Netflix sensation Queer Eye is heading across the Pacific for a very special season.
-Better get to binging on previous seasons, because the new season is fast approaching.
-According to a new press release from Netflix, Queer Eye: We're In Japan! is heading to Netflix on 1st November.
+The next installment of Netflix sensation Queer Eye is heading across the Pacific for a very special season.
+Better get to binging on previous seasons, because the new season is fast-approaching.
+According to a new press release from Netflix, Queer Eye: We're In Japan! is heading to Netflix on November 1.

 Advertisement